 The eggs are added next.
 You can make little spaces within the spinach leaves for where you want to drop them.
 But just crack four eggs into each square being careful not to place them too close to each other.

-To complete the dish, the tomato halves are sprinkled evenly on top.
-But you’ll want to make sure you drop them away from the eggs so the yolks don’t break.
+To complete this easy recipe, add the tomato halves evenly on top.
+Take care to drop them away from the eggs so the yolks don’t break.

 Then just return the pan to the oven and bake for another ten minutes or until the eggs are set.
 If you like runny yolks, you’ll want to check them after about five minutes.
 For harder set eggs, you can bake them for as long as 12 minutes.